shravankshenoy/sql_leetcode_learnings/README.md

 3. https://stackoverflow.com/questions/15767312/mysql-cross-table-delete

 ## Milestone
-Complete 40 / 50 questions in Leetcode SQL50 on 31-Dec-2024
+Completed 40 / 50 questions in Leetcode SQL50 on 31-Dec-2024

 ## Day 21 and 23